NandiSRN/AWS-Devops--Foundation-SRN/05-kubernetes/04-scheduling/README.md

+Kubernetes Scheduling
-Kubernetes Scheduling — From First Principles to Production Reality
+From First Principles to Production Reality

-This document explains how Kubernetes schedules pods in real production environments, from absolute basics to advanced placement, isolation, and eviction behavior.
+A practical, production-grade explanation of how Kubernetes schedules pods — from basic concepts to advanced placement, isolation, and eviction behavior.

-If you understand everything in this README, you can:

-Debug Pending pods confidently

-Design highly available workloads

-Reason about scheduler decisions under pressure

-Build production-safe Kubernetes manifests
+Table of Contents

+Mental Model

+Node Labels

+Node Selector

+Node Affinity

+Pod Affinity

+Pod Anti-Affinity

+Taints

+Tolerations

+Resource Requests

+Resource Limits

+QoS Classes

+Complete Production YAML

+Final Mapping & Takeaways

-0️⃣ Mental Model (Lock This In First)
+1. Mental Model

-Imagine a real data center.
+Think in terms of a real data center.

-You have many machines (nodes).
+You have multiple machines (nodes).

-Each node has:
+Each node has CPU, memory, disk, and possibly special hardware.

-CPU

-Memory

-Disk

-Network

-Special properties (GPU, SSD, AZ, instance type, dedicated purpose)

-You deploy applications as pods, and Kubernetes must:
+You deploy applications as pods.
+Kubernetes must:

-Decide which node gets the pod
+Decide where a pod runs

 Enforce placement rules